Ambassadors for Christ (TN) - Nov 20-22, 2025 | Status: Drops Only | 4:27 PM Central

 Map to Church: Grace Baptist Church

-No Student Registration is complete until all electronic fees have been received.
+Please ensure all electronic fees have been received.

 Because we need for 100’s of Judges for a Fair & Successful Event